MicroEJ/docs/overview/gettingStarted.rst

    -  Build and run your first Application on target hardware.

-The following figure gives an overview of the software components required for both host computer and target hardware:
+The following figure gives an overview of the SDK workflow:

 .. figure:: images/2_download.png
-   :alt: Getting Started General Components
+   :alt: SDK Workflow Overview
    :align: center
    :scale: 100%

-   Getting Started General Components
+   SDK Workflow Overview

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free